gnosis/dx-examples-dev/04_react-web-api/README.md

-# Example 03: Build a React frontend to interface the DutchX contracts
+# React Web - API
 This project is an example that shows how to create a React frontend project that depend on the DutchX and how you can deploy the DutchX contracts in a `ganache-cli` local node.

+It has all the boilerplate code to get up to speed on building something amazing on the DutchX.

+It provides some basic components, like a wrapper for all the contracts functions.

 > This example is part of the guide http://dutchx.readthedocs.io/en/latest/
 >